My name is Chris LoPresto.

 2016 - Present

 Where I lead design system and front end architectures

-as Lead Software Engineer
+as Staff Engineer

 - Built v2.0 of our design system, revamped design workflows, and led engineering effort to launch Betterment's rebrand across all web properties.
 Presented how we did it all in 8 weeks.